-The current situation is dominated by standards for systems that were traditionally isolated and segregated into air gapped critical subsystems and non-critical systems; the wide concept of segregation is difficult to apply on wireless networks.
+The current situation is dominated by standards for systems that were traditionally isolated and segregated into air-gapped critical subsystems and non-critical systems.
+The wide concept of segregation is difficult to apply on wireless networks.

-For this reason, this document will analyse several different security and privacy standards, however none of which can provide exhaustive guidance for the AUTOPILOT specifications.
+For this reason, this document will analyse several different security and privacy standards.
+It should be understood, though, that none of these standards can provide exhaustive guidance for the AUTOPILOT specifications.